While scanning the news headlines today I came across this in on the Oregonlive.com website (part of The Oregonian newspaper):

 Most innkeepers keep a ready supply of specialty foods or know what to purchase if they need something special for a guest.

-Suzanne & Jonathan, innkeepers at the Blue Plum Inn, a Portland Oregon lodging and member of the Oregon Bed & Breakfast Guild, pay particular attention to food needs and go out of their way to ensure every guest has an over-the-top breakfast.
-Their inn is one example of the quality you'll find among Oregon Bed & Breakfast Guild members.
+The innkeepers of the Oregon Bed and Breakfast Guild pay particular attention to food needs and go out of their way to ensure every guest has an over-the-top breakfast.

 Food allergies or restrictions and/or religious dietary preferences are just a matter of course for many innkeepers.